algolia/algoliasearch-client-javascript/API.md

 - timeouts

 These are available as a last argument on every method, and get applied to the `requester` call.

+The header `x-algolia-agent` gets a special case, because it will be merged with the existing `Algolia for JavaScript (version)` header.

 #### cache